joxe22/JoxAI-Bank-Demo/replit.md

 # JoxAI Banking Chatbot - Compressed replit.md

 ## Overview
-The JoxAI Banking Chatbot is a production-ready, enterprise-grade AI-powered customer service solution for the banking sector.
+The JoxAI Banking Chatbot is an AI-powered customer service solution for the banking sector, designed for production environments.
 It features a React-based admin panel, an embeddable chat widget, and a FastAPI backend.
-The system is designed to handle customer inquiries, provide intelligent responses, and seamlessly escalate complex issues to human agents.
-The project is fully deployable to Replit Autoscale and ready for commercial use.
+Its purpose is to handle customer inquiries, provide intelligent responses, and seamlessly escalate complex issues to human agents.
+The project is fully deployable to Replit Autoscale and ready for commercial use, aiming to revolutionize customer interaction in banking.

-**Status**: ✅ Production-ready (22/30 core infrastructure tasks completed) **Deployment**: Configured for Replit Autoscale with gunicorn + uvicorn workers
-**Last Updated**: October 10, 2025

 ## User Preferences
 I prefer simple language and clear explanations.
 I want iterative development with frequent, small updates.
 Ask before making major architectural changes or introducing new external dependencies.
 I prefer to use modern Python (3.11+) and JavaScript (ES6+) features where appropriate.
 Ensure all code is well-documented and follows best practices.
 Do not make changes to the folder `banking_chatbot/frontend/chat-widget/` unless explicitly instructed.